mohsinxx365/adobe-cep-starter/readme.md

-# Adobe Cep Starter -  React & Typescript
+# Adobe Cep Starter -  React Typescript & Nodejs

 This is a "starter kit" for developing CEP Panels.